almandsky/life-hacks/content/About-Life-Hacks.md

 ---
-title: "About Life Hacks"
+title: About Life Hacks
-cover: "8.jpg"
-date: "2019-12-22"
+date: '2019-12-22'
+cover: 8.jpg
+slug: about-life-hacks
-category: "life-hacks"
+category: life-hacks
 tags:
   - life-hacks
   - life
   - hacks
 ---
 # What is life hacks?

-Life hacks are the way to do things smartly.
+Life hacks are the way to get things done in a smart and efficient way.
 It is challenging the status quo.